QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation

-To close the gap between practical quantum applications and real quantum machines, contributions from the computer system and architecture community are undoubtedly necessary in tacking several grant challenges \cite{chong2018quantum}, including software and hardware verification \cite{murali2019full, tannu2019mitigating}, defining and perforating abstraction boundaries \cite{murali2019full}, managing parallelism and communication \cite{li2019tackling}, mapping and scheduling computation \cite{shi2019optimized, gokhale2019asymptotic}, elevating control complexity \cite{li2020towards}, hardware-specific optimization \cite{tannu2019not, murali2019noise, smith2019quantum}, investigating and mitigating noise \cite{murali2020software, tannu2019ensemble}, etc. These massive effort, however, are currently evaluated and verified using arbitrarily selected QC benchmarks \cite{li2019tackling, shi2019optimized, li2020towards, tannu2019not, murali2019noise, murali2020software, das2019case, tannu2019mitigating, tannu2019ensemble}, lacking the common ground for judicious analysis and fair comparison among each other.
-The community thus urgently requires a light-weighted, low-level and easy-to-use benchmark suite for convenient characterization and evaluation purposes.
-This is especially the case in the coming NISQ era, as the noise and technology limitation continuously remain big challenges in the near feature.
-In this paper, we propose a low-level benchmark suite called QASMBench based on the OpenQASM intermediate representation (IR) assembly \cite{cross2017openqasm}.
-It summarizes commonly seen quantum algorithms and routines (e.g., Figure~\ref{fig:adder_n4}) from a variety of distinct domains, including chemistry, simulation, linear algebra, searching, optimization, quantum arithmetic, machine learning, fault tolerance, cryptography, etc. We trade-off between generality and usability.
-The benchmark suite include three categories: \emph{small}, \emph{medium} and \emph{large}, which cover a wide spectrum of qubits (i.e. circuit width, see Figure~\ref{fig:adder_n4}.) ranging from 2 to 60K, and gates (i.e., circuit depth, Figure~\ref{fig:adder_n4}.) ranging from 4 to 12M.
-Most of the small and medium benchmarks in QASMBench can be directly uploaded and validated on the IBM quantum machines \cite{ibm}.
+To close the gap between practical quantum applications and real quantum machines, contributions from the computer system and architecture community are undoubtedly critical in tacking several key challenges \cite{chong2018quantum}, including software and hardware verification \cite{tannu2019mitigating}, defining and perforating abstraction boundaries \cite{murali2019full}, managing parallelism and communication \cite{li2019tackling}, mapping and scheduling operations \cite{shi2019optimized}, elevating control complexity \cite{li2020towards}, hardware-specific optimizations \cite{tannu2019not, murali2019noise, smith2019quantum}, investigating and mitigating noise \cite{murali2020software, tannu2019ensemble}, etc. These massive effort, however, are currently evaluated and verified using randomly selected QC benchmarks \cite{li2019tackling, shi2019optimized, li2020towards, tannu2019not, murali2019noise, murali2020software, das2019case, tannu2019mitigating, tannu2019ensemble}, lacking the common ground for judicious analysis and fair comparison among each other.
+The communities thus urgently desire a low-level, easy-to-use QC benchmark suite to foster the software-hardware codesign effort for the purpose of validation and verification.
+This is particularly vital in the NISQ era, given the noise and technology limitation continuously to be the major challenges in the near feature.